MinaProtocol/mina/helm/archive-node/README.md

 --- | ---
-`testnetName` | Mina protocol testnet name to deploy to `coda.seedPeers` | peers to bootstrap the the archive node's Mina daemon `archive.nodeName` | name identifier of archive node pod
+`testnetName` | Mina protocol testnet name to deploy to `coda.seedPeers` | peers to bootstrap the the archive node's Mina daemon `archive.fullame` | name identifier of archive node pod

 ### Optional Settings